JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 are wearying of it already.
 Surround yourself with nobler interests than the wretched interests of the world.
 A heart that loves and honours you;
-a home whose peaceful claims and happy duties win gently on you day by day–try the consolation, Rachel, which is to be found THERE!
+a home whose peaceful claims and happy duties win gently on you day by day–try the consolation, Rachel, which is to be found _There_!
 I don’t ask for your love–I will be content with your affection and regard.
 Let the rest be left, confidently left, to your husband’s devotion, and to Time that heals even wounds as deep as yours.”